Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Algorithm Validation

 \subsection{Synchrotron and dust amplitudes}

 In Fig. \ref{fig: synch dust amp} we show the dust and synchrotron amplitude maps.
 Dust amplitude maps are shown at the reference frequency of $\nu_0=402\,\mathrm{GHz}$ for all three validation sets.
 Synchrotron amplitude maps are shown at a reference frequency of $\nu_0=40\,\mathrm{GHz}$ for the CP(L) validation set, and at $\nu_0=5\,\mathrm{GHz}$ for the CP(LC) and H(LC) validation sets.
 In all cases we can see the recovered component amplitude maps trace the input component amplitude maps well.
 However, this is to some extent a result of our choice of reference frequency, with the amplitudes being constrained by the pixel values at those frequencies.
-The overall level of residuals in the synchrotron amplitude maps is reduced by $\sim 5\%$ for the H(LC) set compared to the CP(LC) set, and the overall residuals in the dust amplitude maps are reduced by $\sim 40\%$.
-These reductions were estimated using the MAD estimator for the standard deviations of the residuals.
+The overall level of residuals in the synchrotron amplitude maps is reduced by $\sim 5$ per cent for the H(LC) set compared to the CP(LC) set, and the typical residuals in the dust amplitude maps are reduced by $\sim 40$ per cent.
+These reductions were estimated using the MAD values of the residuals.
 Whilst the absolute value of these reductions is small at synchrotron and dust frequencies, they ultimately propagate through to significant biases in the recovered CMB maps, as seen in our tensor-to-scalar ratio estimates.

+In Fig. \ref{fig: synch amp norm dev} we show histograms of the normalized deviations for the synchrotron amplitude, and in Fig. \ref{fig: dust amp norm dev} we show histograms of the normalized deviations for the dust amplitude.
+For the synchrotron amplitude we obtain similar distributions across all three validation sets.
+The normalized deviations for the synchrotron amplitudes are wider than the standard Gaussian, indicating the standard deviations of the posterior samples underestimate the uncertainties on the synchrotron amplitudes.
+Conversely, for the dust amplitudes the normalized deviations are narrower than the standard Gaussian.